rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 That implementation binding on generic type parameters is centralised to the type discretisation site(s) may also help a little in this regard.

-## Cost of additional blanket implementation instances
+## Cost of additional monomorphised implementation instances

-The [contextual-monomorphisation-of-blanket-implementations-and-generic-functions] and the resulting additional instantiations of these implementations could have a detrimental effect on compile times and .text size (depending on optimisations).
+The [contextual-monomorphisation-of-generic-implementations-and-generic-functions] and the resulting additional instantiations of these implementations could have a detrimental effect on compile times and .text size (depending on optimisations).

 This isn't unusual for anything involving *GenericParams*, but use of this feature could act as a multiplier to some extent.
 It's likely a good idea to evaluate relatively fine-grained caching in this regard, if that isn't in place already.